-2. Recovering deleted Word documents via Previous Windows 10/11 version
+How to recover deleted Word documents via Previous Windows 10/11 version?

 Windows 10 and 11 offer another convenient feature to restore permanently deleted files – the "File History" option.
 If you had enabled the option before deleting a document, you could use it to recover permanently deleted files without additional software.

 · Type "File History" in the Start menu or the Windows search bar